Method Animation: History

-In February 2025, Method Animation's parent company Mediawan Kids & Family alongside Mediawan announced that they're shutting down their Montreal-based ON Animation Studios following the collapse of the entire Quebec animation industry effectively ending the ON name entirely after 11 years with Mediawan's divisions Mediawan Kids & Family Cinema and their joint venture production company Miraculous Corp. taken over their animated film production activities in-house and will collaborate with partner studios around the world.

-One month later in March of that same year following Method Animation's owner Mediawan acquired German production and distribution company Leonine Studios, Method Animation's parent company Mediawan Kids & Family announced that they've joined forces with Mediawan's German production and distribution company Leonine Studios alongside the latter's animation division Leonine Animation Studuos under its animation production studio Toon2Tango to interrogate distribution of Toon2Tango's content portfolio into Mediawan Kids & Family's own distribution division Mediawan Kids & Family Distribution with Toon2Tango's future productions will now be distributed under Mediawan Kids & Family distribution services.

 Key people

 Aton Soumache

 Aton Soumache is a producer of animated films.
 He is the CEO of Method Animation.
 Soumache is perhaps best known for The Little Prince, for which he, Rassam, Alexis Vonarb, and Mark Osborne won the 2016 César Award for Best Animated Film.

 Dimitri Rassam

 Dimitri Rassam is a film producer and founder of Chapter 2.

-Caroline Guillot

-She is the marketing manager of Method Animation.

 Alexis Vonarb

 He was born in 1970, and is an alumnus of Robert Schuman University, Strasbourg.
 Then he studied at the University of Leicester in the UK.
 While working in production at La Fémis in 1995, he got to know Soumache.
 He founded Onyx Films, which went on to produce 15 films, including Renaissance (2006) which won an award at the Annecy International Animated Film Festival.